mars-sim/mars-sim/mars-sim-main/src/main/resources/README_V1.3.0.txt

 A. Graphic Mode

 - Double-click on 'mars-sim-main-[version/build].jar' to begin
-a new simulation in GUI mode since the jar file is executable in most operating systems.
+a new simulation in GUI mode as the jar file is executable in most operating systems.

-- in the Main Menu, choose 'New Sim' to start a new simulation.
+- Choose 'New Sim' to start a new simulation in the Main Menu.

-- Alternatively, one may start the simulation manually from a terminal or command prompt which will display mars-sim's internal logging statements while running mars-sim.
+Alternatively, one may start mars-sim from the command line.

-- To start the graphic mode via a terminal, go to the directory containing the jar file and type :
+- Go to the directory containing the jar file and type :

 > java -jar mars-sim-main-[version/build].jar

 	OR

 > java -jar mars-sim-main-[version/build].jar new

+This gives users the advantage of seeing mars-sim's internal logging statements while running mars-sim.

 Note a : replacing [version/build] with the current version/build.